Certified California Sustainable Winegrowing (CCSW)

-To date, over 1,800 vintners and growers – representing approximately 69% of the state’s vineyard acreage and 68% of wine production – have self-assessed their operations at over 200 workshops and more than 10,000 have attended 240 targeted education workshops.
+To date, over 1,800 vintners and growers – representing over 70% of the state’s vineyard acreage and wine production – have self-assessed their operations at over 200 workshops and more than 10,000 have attended over 250 targeted education workshops.
 Statewide Sustainability Reports, beginning with a 2004 Sustainability Report, document results, identify strengths and opportunities for improvement, and set goals to increase the use of sustainable practices.
 A 2009 Sustainability Report provides in-depth analysis on the status of the industry relative to the improvement targets that were published in the 2004 Report.

 We solicited and received valuable input from a broad range of stakeholders during the development of the Code, and continue to leverage expertise and resources with our government, academic, and non-governmental partners.